Cherkesov/hello-wicket/README.md

 # Hello Wicket Web Application

-Use Spring, Wicket and Hibernate to build web application
+Use Spring, Wicket and Hibernate to build web application.